 I audited 14 Shopify catalogs in March 2026 to see which ones ChatGPT actually recommends.
 11 had thin product copy.
 9 had broken Product schema.
 Two were getting cited by name.
 Same category, same price band.
 The gap was data, not budget.

-TL;DR: Agentic Storefronts let ChatGPT, Perplexity, Microsoft Copilot, and Google Gemini recommend and sell your products inside chat windows, with Shop Pay handling checkout.
-Enable in 7 steps under Settings > Sales Channels (about 20 minutes including the pre-flight audit).
-To win recommendations, fill every product field with extractable facts, fix Product and Review schema, and treat your catalog as the data layer agents read from.
+TL;DR: Agentic Storefronts let ChatGPT, Perplexity, Microsoft Copilot, and Google Gemini recommend and sell your products inside chat windows, with Shopify-powered direct checkout handling the purchase.
+They are opt-out, so eligible stores are on by default; the work is not flipping a switch but earning the recommendation.
+Fill every product field with extractable facts, fix Product and Review schema, and treat your catalog as the data layer agents read from.

 Why this matters for your store